Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry-jsonschema/README.md

 ### Serialize

-Serialize a POJO object, Address, and register the matching JSON schema if `autoRegisterSchema(boolean)` is set to `true` in when creating the serializer.
+Serialize a POJO object, Address, and register the matching JSON schema if `SchemaRegistryJsonSchemaSerializerBuilder.autoRegisterSchema(boolean)` is set to `true` in when creating the serializer.

 ```java readme-sample-serializeSample
 Address address = new Address();